Croydon Unit of the Sea Cadet Corps (TS Terra Nova)

 For the annual report and additional information regarding E (LDY) Squadron click here to view the web site.

 Leicestershire, Northampton and Rutland Army Cadet Force, also based on Tigers Road, South Wigston has a Leicestershire & Derbyshire Yeomanry Cadet Squadron.
 F (LDY) Squadron LNR ACF has other detachments at Ashby, Barrow-Upon-Soar, Castle Donnington, Coalville, Ibstock, Loughborough, and Shepshed .
 The current ACF Squadron strength is in the region of 110, which includes officers, adult instructors and cadets.
 The Squadron also have a Corps of Drums, which play at events and activities in the area.

 For additional information regarding LNR ACF view the web site by clicking here

-Colonel Robert Boyle DL, Honorary Colonel LDY and Major Paul Davey, the Officer Commanding the E (LDY) Squadron are members of the Livery.
+Colonel Robert Boyle DL, Honorary Colonel LDY and Major Paul Davey, formerly Officer Commanding E (LDY) Squadron, are Liverymen of the Company.